 Casandra Albert, MC, LPC is a licensed professional counselor in the state of Arizona and she is certified in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 Her work focuses on healing wounds that are at the core of emotional pain.
 Casandra provides treatment for a variety of issues including trauma, depression, anxiety, grief, co-dependency, and relationship difficulties.
 In addition to EMDR, Casandra utilizes approaches of Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Therapy (CBT).
 Casandra believes in a strengths based and collaborative process to therapy.
 She aims to provide a compassionate and safe environment for her clients as they journey towards self-understanding and change.

-Victoria seeks to create a compassionate and authentic therapeutic environment, where individuals feel safe to explore their own story through a trauma informed approach.
-She believes that, through identifying thought and behavioral patterns, individuals can write their own narrative and create real change.
+Victoria's goal is to create a compassionate environment, where individuals feel safe to explore their own story, through a non-judgmental, trauma-informed approach.
+When individuals are able to process wounds and identify thought and behavioral patterns, they can write their own narrative to find empowerment, self-worth and peace.